DotfileTech/flow-boilerplate/README.md

 A React application to manage a multi-step form to collect the information necessary to the KYB process:

-- Search for a Company and edit information
+- Search for a Company and edit its information
 - Create Individuals
 - Free from to collect additional information